Torben2000/adventofcode-java/README.md

     - Export to DOT to render it
 - Support of multiple years
 - Command line tool to
-    - add support for other years
+    - add support for other years (currently only Advent of Code)
     - reset your implementation for a desired year to start from scratch

 The general structure is based on https://github.com/dave-burke/advent-of-code-java-starter/

 ## Existing solutions within this repo
-- Every solution for the years 2015-2024
+- Advent of Code: Every solution for the years 2015-2024
+- Everybody Codes: Every solution for the years 2024-2025

+## Missing solutions
+- Everybody Codes Stories